module Con:sig..end

 arguments are returned.

-A constructor C of (a * b)
+A constructor C of (a * b) is treated differently as

-constructor C of a * b
+constructor C of a * b.

 We must therefore represent them differently: